xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 The capture variable can be passed either by value or by reference (with a prefix &).

-Lambda only exists in the source code, it's compiled into statement in C++; the distinction between a lambda and the corresponding closure is precisely equivalent to the distinction between a class and an instance of the class.
+Lambda only exists in the source code, it's compiled into statement in C++; closures are to lambdas as objects are to classes.

 Initializer List
 ---